-Two times in the Gospels the disciples are caught asking who will be great in the Kingdom.
+Two times in the Gospel of Luke the disciples are caught asking who will be great in the Kingdom.
 It’s not a bad question.
 In fact, asking questions about ambition is something I encourage younger people to be serious about for how we define greatness sets the course for our lives.

-What does interest me most is the differences in the two times – three years apart – it is asked in the Gospel of Luke.
+What does interest me most is the differences in the two times – three years apart – it is asked.

 The question is never settled easily or all at once, is it?
 In the essay “Dreams Are Dangerous; They Uncover Your Bones” by Diane Glancy, she speaks for many of us writing, “I am in love with ambition.
 I am burdened with ambition.
 I ask for ambition to come and bother me.
 I ask for ambition to leave.
 Ambition is a statement that defines me.
 I am unsettled by ambition.
 I am torn with ambition.
 I am certain about ambition.
 Ambition is a blessing.
 Ambition is a curse.”

 We remember how Jesus responds.
 “For it is the one who is least among you all who is the greatest.”

 I can imagine them all scrambling to be the least.
 Holding the door for the others.
 Serving them their food first.
 Taking no credit for anything.
 Avoiding any kind of recognition.
 Sometimes out of a genuine desire to be the least but, human nature being what it is, sometimes seeing achieving prominence in the end by appearing to be the least, the most humble and least ambitious than all the others.
 We know it when we see it, don’t we?